MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

 The Rules Exploit
 1. The attacker steals the username and password of one of your users.
-2. The attacker then logs in to that users Exchange mailbox.
+2. The attacker then signs in to that users Exchange mailbox.
 The mailbox can either be in Exchange online or in Exchange on-premises.
 3. The attacker then creates a forwarding rule in the mailbox that is triggered when the mailbox receives an email that matches the criteria of the rule.
 The criteria of rule and the contents of the trigger email are tailor-made for each other.
 4. The attacker sends the trigger email to the user who is using their mailbox normally.
 5. When the email is received, the rule is triggered.
 The action of the rule is usually to launch an application on a remote (WebDAV) server.
-6. The application typically installs malware locally on the user’s machine, such as [Powershell Empire](https://www.powershellempire.com/).
+6. The application typically installs malware, such as [Powershell Empire](https://www.powershellempire.com/), locally on the user’s machine.
-7. The malware allows attacker to re-steal the user’s username and password or other credentials from local machine and perform other malicious activities
+7. The malware allows the attacker to re-steal the user’s username and password or other credentials from local machine and perform other malicious activities.

 The Forms Exploit
 1. The attacker steals the username and password of one of your users.
-2. The attacker then logs in to that users Exchange mailbox.
+2. The attacker then sign in to that users Exchange mailbox.
 The mailbox can either be in Exchange online or in Exchange on-premises.
 3. The attacker then creates a custom mail form template and inserts it into the user’s mailbox.
 The custom form is triggered when the mailbox receives an email that requires the mailbox to load the custom form.
 The custom form and the format of email are tailor-made for each other.
-4. The attacker sends the trigger email to the user who is using their mailbox normally.
+4. The attacker sends the trigger email to the user, who is using their mailbox normally.
 5. When the email is received, the form is loaded.
 The form launches an application on a remote (WebDAV) server.
-6. The application typically installs malware locally on the user’s machine, such as [Powershell Empire](https://www.powershellempire.com/).
+6. The application typically installs malware, such as [Powershell Empire](https://www.powershellempire.com/), locally on the user’s machine.
 7. The malware allows the attacker to re-steal the user’s username and password or other credentials from local machine and perform other malicious activities.